pfreyp/SC17_Developer_Lab/Setup.md

 For this event, each participant has been attributed an EC2 F1 instance, and login credentials.

-The user name ("user" followed by a number) was communicated through email a couple of days before the event.
+The user name ("user" followed by a number) was communicated through email.
 The message contains a URL to access an EC2 F1 instance.
 ```
 If you have not received that email, please contact a staff member at the beginning of the lab session.
 ```
 - Retrieve and navigate to that URL, it points to the AWS EC2 console management page.
-- Enter the **Account ID** communicated by the staff.
+- Enter the **Account ID** given in the lab invitation email.
 - Click **Next**.
 - Enter the IAM **user** name received in the email mentioned above and the password communicated by the staff.
 - Click **Sign In**.